Skip to main content

 The mentor teacher:

-• Works together with the teacher candidate to create a positive environment where the teacher candidate can feel confident in showing initiative, enthusiasm and creativity.
+• Works together with the teacher candidate to create a positive environment where the teacher candidate can feel confident in showing initiative, enthusiasm, and creativity.

 • Provides opportunity for the teacher candidate to develop independence in the classroom.
 Under the guidance of the mentor teacher, the teacher candidate should demonstrate initiative in assuming new responsibilities and in reflecting on their daily progress.